 11. Shania Twain

-The queen of country pop, Shania Twain is the best selling female country artists of all time.
+The queen of country pop, Shania Twain is the best-selling female country artist of all time.
 One of the Canadian's signature songs "Man!
 I Feel Like a Woman" won a staggering four Grammys.

 Date received: June 2, 2011